 9. Podcasts – The Deep End Design

 The Deep End Design is actually a design consultation company that decided to venture on an exciting journey towards the modern idea of exploring creativity on a deeper level, i.e. by starting The Deep End Design podcast series to address the designers of all kind.
-From making portfolios to finding better clients, it is one of those design podcasts that not only provides tips but also offers listeners a chance to have their questions answered.
+From making portfolios branding business service logo to finding better clients, it is one of those design podcasts that not only provides tips but also offers listeners a chance to have their questions answered.

 If you’re interested in design and want to have your questions answered by the experts in the field, there’s no time to waste.
 You can simply keep listening to their podcasts and email your questions.
 It’s just as simple as that!